syssec-utd/pylingual/dev_scripts/README.md

 ## Dataset generation

-First install [pyenv](https://github.com/pyenv/pyenv) and the required Python versions for the dataset.
 Create a dataset JSON file based off the sample (`sample_jsons/py36-sample-data.json`).

 The dataset directory should be structured like so, with only one `.py` file per directory: